 - Check your hearing.
-If you have hearing loss, recognize that it will be a bit more challenging to understand slurred speech, so please use a hearing aid or amplifier. - Give the person your full attention and concentrate on his/her face before you start listening.
-It is easier to understand the person when it is quiet and you can see his/her face. - Be honest.
-If you did not understand, do not pretend you did. - Give feedback about what you did hear correctly so that the person can fill in the missing word(s); for example, "You want to go for a drive, but I missed where." - Have the speaker write words that are not clear, if they are able. - Remind him/her to state when the topic is changing so you will know the context.
+If you have hearing loss, recognize that it will be more challenging to understand slurred speech, so please use a hearing aid or amplifier. - Give the person your full attention and concentrate on their face before you start listening.
+It is easier to understand the person when it is quiet and you can see their face. - Be honest.
+If you did not understand, do not pretend you did. - Give feedback about what you did hear correctly so that the person can fill in the missing word(s); for example, "You want to go for a drive, but I missed where." - Have the speaker write words that are not clear, if they are able. - Remind them to state when the topic is changing so you will know the context.